sbates130272/linux-p2pmem/Documentation/admin-guide/cgroup-v2.rst

 Leaf cgroups and cgroups with oom_group option set are compared based on their cumulative memory usage.
-The root cgroup is treated as a leaf memory cgroup as well, so it's compared with other leaf memory cgroups.
-Due to internal implementation restrictions the size of the root cgroup is a cumulative sum of oom_badness of all its tasks (in other words oom_score_adj of each task is obeyed).
-Relying on oom_score_adj (appart from OOM_SCORE_ADJ_MIN) can lead to over or underestimating of the root cgroup consumption and it is therefore discouraged.
-This might change in the future, though.
+The root cgroup is treated as a leaf memory cgroup as well, so it is compared with other leaf memory cgroups.
+Due to internal implementation restrictions the size of the root cgroup is the cumulative sum of oom_badness of all its tasks (in other words oom_score_adj of each task is obeyed).
+Relying on oom_score_adj (apart from OOM_SCORE_ADJ_MIN) can lead to over- or underestimation of the root cgroup consumption and it is therefore discouraged.
+This might change in the future, however.

 If there are no cgroups with the enabled memory controller, the OOM killer is using the "traditional" process-based approach.